 Technology will also help you connect quickly and engage in conversation—something direct mail lacks.

-When inviting someone back to worship with you the last thing you want to do is make them feel like a number.
+When reaching out to inactive church members the last thing you want to do is make them feel like a number.
 You know that these people are more than just bodies in seats, they’re part of your community.
 So be sure your message reflects that!

 For example, instead of saying: